flyingwolfz/flyingwolfz/README.md

 zcl, PHD candidate in BUPT.

-my interests are 3D display, computer generated hologram, their combination with ray tracing rendering and neural network.
+my interests are 3D display, computer generated hologram, their combination with ray tracing rendering and neural network to achieve real time and high quality.

-my works focus on real-time 3D display, such as:
+my works focus on real-time 3D display, such as: (loading gif)

 <div align=center>